mikependon/RepoDB.NET/pages/operations/binarybulkdeletebykey.md

 A `pseudoTableType` argument is provided on this operation to define a value whether a physical pseudo-table will be created during the operation.
 By default, a temporary table is used.

+{: .important }
-> Please be noted that it is highly recommended to use the [BulkImportPseudoTableType.Temporary](/enumerations/bulkimportpseudotabletype#temporary) value in the `pseudoTableType` argument when working with parallelism.
+> It is highly recommended to use the [BulkImportPseudoTableType.Temporary](/enumerations/bulkimportpseudotabletype#temporary) value in the `pseudoTableType` argument when working with parallelism.

 ## Usability